 How the abrogation of Article 370 will help fight the drug menace in J&K

-New Delhi, Aug 14: In a case pertaining to the seizure of 532 kilograms of heroine, the National Investigation Agency had last week arrested one of the key players.
+New Delhi, Aug 14: In a case pertaining to the seizure of 532 kilograms of heroin, the National Investigation Agency had last week arrested one of the key players.

 Tariq Lone was arrested in connection with the seizure that was carried out in Kupwara, Jammu and Kashmir.